eouia/MMM-COVID-19/README.md

 MM module for current COVID-19 virus status.
 (Will be deprecated, use alternative)

 ## NOTICE FOR NOT SUPPORTING ANYMORE
 - When I created this module, there was no COVID-19 related modules, so I made it by myself.
-This module consume data from the FIRST original root source from [Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE)](https://github.com/CSSEGISandData/COVID-19) But JHU CCSE changes its data format too often and without notice, so this module is not stable.
-(I'm very disappointing about JHU CCSS data management)
+This module consumes data from the FIRST original root source from [Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE)](https://github.com/CSSEGISandData/COVID-19) But JHU CCSE changes its data format too often and without notice, so this module is not stable.
+(I'm very disappointed about JHU CCSS data management)

 And at this moment, there are at least two working COVID-19 related modules in MagicMirror.
-So I'll quit to support this module.
+So I'll quit supporting this module.
 Use alternatives.
 - [MyCovid19](https://github.com/sdetweil/MyCovid19)
 - [MMM-COVID19](https://github.com/bibaldo/MMM-COVID19)